seqan/seqan/manual/source/Tutorial/ParsingCommandLineArguments.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes, it is useful to give a list of valid values for a command line option.
-You can give it as a space-separated list in a string to :dox:`ArgumentParser#setValidValues setValidValues`.
+You can give it as a space-separated list in a string to :dox:`ArgumentParser#setValidValues`.
 The check whether the value from the command line is valid is case sensitive.

 .. code-block:: cpp